joshgranadosin/chord-composer-magik/README.md

 While I don't want the text editor to have too many features (convention for speed over configuration), there are a few things I'd like the user to have control over, such as text size or font-family.
 Also, if I grab javascript libraries that offer full text editor capabilities, there's no guarantee that my printing function will still work correctly.

+* Supporting flats

+Right now, chords are only being generated as sharps and not flats.
+There are easy, but ineligant ways to solve this, but I would rather figure out how to do it right.

-* Deleting Chord Labels No Longer In the List
+* ~~Deleting Chord Labels No Longer In the List~~

-When a user removes a chord from the list, all instances of chord labels for that chord that was created should be removed from the document.
-I have a few ideas, but I wanted to get a minimum viable product out first.
+~~When a user removes a chord from the list, all instances of chord labels for that chord that was created should be removed from the document.
+I have a few ideas, but I wanted to get a minimum viable product out first.~~

 ###Challenges Faced While Making the App